trussworks/sesh/README.md

 # Sesh

-Sesh is a session managment library written in Go.
+Sesh is a session management library written in Go.
 It uses a postgres table to track current sessions and their expiration, and it logs all session lifecycle events.
-It was created to fulfil the following requirements:
+It was created to fulfill the following requirements:

 1. Sessions can be ended server-side, immediately rejecting all further requests from that session
 2. Only one session can be active at a time, if you login while you have a session active the old one will be ended.